ThisakG/Online-Banking-Database-SLIIT-Y1S2-group-project-/README.md

   Execute the provided SQL scripts to set up the tables, relationships, and any sample data.<br>
   You can find the SQL scripts in the scripts folder (or wherever you place them).

+##Contribution and Thanks:

+Feel free to raise issues, provide feedback, and submit pull requests, as we believe in the power of collaboration and open-source development.<br>
+A huge thank you to each project member for their dedicated contributions to their respective tasks!<br>
+Thank you for visiting our repository, and we look forward to hearing from you to make this web application even better!